smart-data-models/dataModel.EnergyCIM/GovSteamFV2/doc/spec_DE.md

         model: https://schema.org/Number
         type: Property
     type:
-      description: 'NGSI type.
-It has to be GovSteamFV2'
+      description: NGSI type.
+It has to be GovSteamFV2
       enum:
         - GovSteamFV2
       type: string